kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm.md

-1. (Recommended) If you have plans to upgrade this single control-plane `kubeadm` cluster to high availability you should specify the `--control-plane-endpoint` to set the shared endpoint for all control-plane nodes.
+1. (Recommended) If you have plans to upgrade this single control-plane `kubeadm` cluster to high availability you should specify the `--control-plane-endpoint` to set the shared endpoint for all control-planes.
 Such an endpoint can be either a DNS name or an IP address of a load-balancer.
 1. Choose a Pod network add-on, and verify whether it requires any arguments to be passed to `kubeadm init`.
 Depending on which third-party provider you choose, you might need to set the `--pod-network-cidr` to